surveysolutions/docker-compose/README.md

 ## Note

-While those compose files can be used to run in production environemnt.
+While those compose files can be used to run in production environment.
 We strongly recommend to run Postgres database on separate server or using managed solutions from Cloud providers.

 ### Prerequisite